-My DataViz heros (2/5): Florence Nightingale – The Lady with the lamb
+My DataViz heroes (2/5): Florence Nightingale – The Lady with the lamp

 In the first part of my blog series on my data visualisation heroes, I tackled the rather shady character William Playfair.

 If William was the villain before the Lord, the lady who is to be discussed now was the absolute opposite: an angel – albeit in retrospect a not entirely uncontroversial angel.
 It is about Florence Nightingale.
 Perhaps known to some as the founder of modern nursing, but less as a statistician.
 Florence Nightingale, however, is a pioneer in the visual representation of information.
 Her Rose Chart is considered a visual milestone.

 Florence was born in Florence(!) in 1820 as the child of rich English merchants.
 She had her first divine apparition at 17 and has been on a mission ever since – much like these two gentlemen on the left hand side.